Maximum drawdown, recovery, and momentum: Performance and risk profiles of alternative strategies

 \subsection{Overall results}

-Regardless of asset class and market, alternative selection rules using maximum drawdown and consecutive recovery achieve better predictability on performances than the traditional momentum and contrarian portfolios.
-In particular, exploiting composite ranking rules with cumulative return, maximum drawdown and recovery measures are superior to employing only a single criterion.
+Regardless of asset class and market, alternative selection rules using maximum drawdown and consecutive recovery achieve more enhanced predictability on profitability than the traditional momentum and contrarian portfolios.
+In particular, exploiting composite ranking rules with cumulative return, maximum drawdown, and recovery measures is superior to adopting only a single criterion.

-In a weekly scale, the contrarian portfolios by the recovery-based measures exhibit outperformance in profitability over the traditional contrarian portfolio.
+In a weekly scale, the contrarian portfolios constructed by the recovery-based measures exhibit outperformance in profitability over the traditional contrarian portfolio.
 The R, the CR and the CMR criteria are the best stock selection rules for detecting weekly mean-reversion in many markets.
-High performances and low volatilities are acquired by the alternative portfolios.
+High profitability and low volatility are achieved by the alternative portfolios.
 Historical cumulative returns of these portfolios are found in the left column of Figure \ref{grp_acc_return_mddr_momentum_6_6}.

 For monthly momentum portfolio construction, maximum drawdown-related measures are the best ranking criteria.
-The CM criterion provides the portfolio performing well in three different markets.
+The CM criterion provides the portfolio performing well across three different markets.
 Future winners and losers are also well-predicted by the CMR and the RM selection rules.
 Cumulative returns for these portfolios are also given in the right column of Figure \ref{grp_acc_return_mddr_momentum_6_6}.

 It is noteworthy that the best criteria for the strategies are related to time scales and type of the strategy.
-For momentum, the maximum drawdown should be minimized for winners but maximized for losers, because the winners are expected to outperform the losers.
-Meanwhile, the recovery in short-term mean-reversion should be smaller for losers.
-If the recovery is too large for the loser, it is considered that the asset already exhausted the fuel for the reversion and it is hard to keep turn-around.
+For momentum, the maximum drawdown should be minimized for winners but maximized for losers because the maximum drawdown penalizes the long-term momentum trends.
+Meanwhile, the recovery during short-term mean-reversion should be decreased for losers.
+If the recovery during the past period is too large for the loser, it is considered that the asset already exhausted the fuel for the reversion, and it is hard to keep the turn-around trends.